-Select Apple Menu > Control Panels and select Network Connections.
+For a Windows PC, go to the Control Panel and select Network Connections.
+For an Apple PC, select Menu > Control Panels and select Network Connections.
 Check the Wireless Connections Properties and ensure that TCP/IP Properties are set to Obtain an IP address automatically.